-- The primary monitoring device will be located at the nearest inhabited building or structure adjacent to the blast area that is not owned, leased or controlled by the blasting operation (CMR1: 65.9.14.4) - A second seismograph shall be located at another structure mutually agreed upon by the Blaster and the Head of the Fire Department.
+- The primary monitoring device will be located at the nearest inhabited building or structure adjacent to the blast area that is not owned, leased or controlled by the blasting operation (CMR1: 65.9.14.4).
+This is the neighboring house on Stearns Road directly abutting the property, or the house across the street depending on the blast location. - A second seismograph shall be located at another structure mutually agreed upon by the Blaster and the Head of the Fire Department.